halvardssm/stdext/sql/README.md

 ## Implementation

+> This section is for implementing the interface for database drivers.
+For
+> general usage, read the [usage](#usage) section.

-To be fully compliant with `@stdext/std`, you will need to implement the following classes for your database driver:
+To be fully compliant with the specs, you will need to implement the following classes for your database driver:

 - `Connection` ([SqlConnection](./connection.ts)): This represents the
   connection to the database.
 This should preferably only contain the